 What if I can’t soothe my baby back to sleep in their crib?

 However, many babies are so alarmed when they wake up after being put down that they have a hard time getting back to sleep even if they are being actively soothed in the crib.
 These tend to be babies who are often described as more alert and aware or less “easy going.”

 It is common that after a baby wakes up after being laid down it can feel impossible to soothe them back to sleep in the crib.
 Avoiding putting your baby down after they are asleep will help prevent the challenge and frustration of them waking up and needing to be helped back to sleep.
 By avoiding putting your baby down asleep, I mean you want to put your baby down awake so that they can fall asleep fully in their crib.

 What you can do if your baby always wakes up when put down

-There are many roads to this and many factors involved including what and where baby’s sleep space is (for more on safe sleep guidelines, check this out), how motivated parents are to change their current situation and what parenting values they hold.
+There are many roads and many factors involved when determining a plan to achieve this, including what and where baby’s sleep space is, how motivated parents are to change their current situation, when or how quickly they feel they need to see a change and what parenting values they hold.

-There are many paths to help baby fall asleep independently in their sleep space.
-However, it can be a confusing venture to determine what is best for you, your baby and your family.
+There are many paths to go from the point when your baby always wakes up when put down to your baby falling asleep independently in their sleep space.
+However, it can be a confusing and overwhelming endeavor to determine what is best for you, your baby and your family.

-If you want your baby to be able to fall asleep independently, but don’t know how to help them get to this point, reach out.
-I help families every day go from the frustrating up and down of baby waking up when they are put down to being able to lay baby down and have baby peacefully fall asleep.
-You can schedule a free evaluation call here for us to learn more about each other and how we can work together to reach your family’s sleep goals.
+If you want your baby to be able to fall asleep independently, but feel stuck on how to help them actually start doing this, reach out.
+I help families every day go from the frustrating up and down of their baby waking up when they are put down to being able to lay their baby down and have them peacefully fall asleep.
+You can schedule a free evaluation call here for us to learn more about each other, what is going on and how we can work together to reach your family’s sleep goals.

 Cheers to healthy, happy sleep!